E-Cigarettes and Other Tobacco Products

 In recent years, use of smokeless tobacco products has increased at an alarming rate.
 Types of products include e-cigarettes, e-hookah, chewing tobacco, snuff, and snus.
 E-cigarette use among high school students was almost 14 times higher in 2018 than in 2011, with a 75 percent increase between 2017 and 2018 alone.
 These products are now the most commonly used form of tobacco among youth nationwide, and the Surgeon General has declared their use a major public health concern.[i]

-While ENDS generally emit fewer toxicants than combustible tobacco products, their aerosols are not harmless. [iv] Studies have shown formaldehyde, benzene and other items in secondhand e-cigarette emissions.
+While e-cigarettes generally emit fewer toxicants than combustible tobacco products, their aerosols are not harmless. [iv] Studies have shown formaldehyde, benzene and other items in secondhand e-cigarette emissions.
 With over 470 brands and more than 7,700 flavored products available, there is little scientific based evidence of the long-range health impact on consumers.[v]
 The vast majority of current e-cigarette users are also current smokers, or dual users, including 59 percent of adult users and 76 percent of youth users.[vi]
 The CDC concluded that smokeless tobacco is not a safe alternative to smoking, and the FDA has not found any e-cigarettes to be safe and effective in helping smokers quit.

 A number of steps have been taken towards regulating e-cigarettes and other smokeless tobacco products.
 In 2014, Philadelphia categorized e-cigarettes the same as regular tobacco, meaning the vapor producing products would be banned in most public places and those under 18 would be prohibited from buying them.